harish876/MEC/README.md

 every level.
 Only then a comprehensive analysis of the energy and time factor can be feasible for developing a real life solution.
 Thus we need a simulation procedure which provides us the tools to simulate and collect data at each and every step.

+To Tackle the first problem, we develop a dynamic cost optimization model wherein there is a tradeoff between the energy consumed and the time taken for execution.
+This is done by calculating the cost as the weighted sum of the energy and time.
+This process is called Integer Linear Programming.
+We assign a weight of 0.8 to the energy parameter and a weight of 0.2 to our time parameter.
+Thus giving greater importance to energy consumed vs the time taken.
+The calculation of these costs however is done for each and every layer with considerations for the transmission cost, energy etc.

+# Project Report

+More information please refer to the prject report attached and the Colab Notebook.

 ## 1.1 Processing sites
 There are three available resource allocation options in the system: